Imokut/Imokut/README.md

 <!--- Deep Learning --->

-I am currently dedicated to leveraging GPT models to build interactive applications.
-My focus lies in exploring the potential of GPT models for natural language generation and creating engaging and dynamic user experiences.
+I am currently dedicated to leveraging large language models like GPT to build interactive applications.
+My focus lies in exploring the potential of large language models for natural language generation and creating engaging and dynamic user experiences.
 I am excited about the possibilities of combining the power of GPT models with intuitive interfaces to develop innovative and interactive applications.

 <!--- I am currently interning at the Ibom Airport Development Company, where I am applying my expertise in deep learning to develop intelligent solutions for airport operations.
 My focus lies in leveraging TensorFlow and other cutting-edge technologies to optimize processes, enhance security measures, and improve overall efficiency in the aviation industry. --->